njtung/njtung.github.io/_pages/talks.md

 author_profile: true
 ---

-Talks I have given about my own research.
+Selected talks I have given about my own research.

 * A new lower bound for Szemerédi's theorem with random differences in finite fields - Stanford Student Analytic Number Theory Seminar (Sep 2025)
 * Randomly piercing algebraic sets - Dissertation Proposal (May 2025)